tylerreny/tylerreny.github.io/research.md

 **How In-Group Elite Rhetoric Shapes Mass Immigration Attitudes** (with Justin Gest)

 What role do elites play in shaping attitudes on immigration?
 Existing literature suggests that most policy attitudes are heavily influences by elites.
 It is less clear the power of elite rhetoric for issues that are highly contentious and rooted in group-based antagonisms.
 Drawing from resesarch on persuasion, we design and field a well-powered large survey experiment with white Republicans (n=10,000) to test the power of counter-stereotypical pro-immigration messages from trusted in-group elites to move respondents' attitudes and behavior regarding immigrants and immigration.
 In doing so, we explore the characteristics of both elites and respondents that facilitate attitude change.

-**Hands Off My Obamacare: Self-Interest and Symbolic Attitudes in The Health Care Debate** (with David O. Sears)

-Republicans voted more than 60 times to dismantle the Affordable Care Act during Barack Obama's presidency.
-Despite these vibrant displays of political signaling, Republicans failed to shepherd through repeal-and-replace legislation during the summer of 2017, despite their new-found unified control of the federal government.
-Journalists have attributed this failure primarily to the fact that more than 22 million Americans gained coverage under the law, and many would lose coverage under the Republican legislation.
-The implication of their argument is that intense public opposition would be stimulated among those who would lose their insurance.
-Social scientists, however, have consistently shown that self-interest rarely has an effect on the ordinary citizen's sociopolitical attitudes.
-In this paper we use data from Kaiser's monthly health tracking poll and eleven years of Gallup daily tracking poll data to show how symoblic attitudes overwhelm self-interest in shaping attitudes towards the ACA and enrollment in state exchanges.

 **Racial Attitudes in Post-Obamacare Health Coverage** (with Michael Tesler)